els-390/CI-Capstone-Portfolio-Project-Clone/README.md

 ### Successes

-- Effective use of AI tools to help with development process to improve understanding of some features contributed to the development process
+- Effective use of AI tools to help with the development process to improve understanding of some features contributed to the development process
-- Produced a completed project within the alloted time
+- Produced a completed project within the allotted time
 - Implemented a custom model for the Reviews app with CRUD functionality
 - Fully responsive accessible design

 ### Challenges

-- Some challenges modifying existing models
+- Some challenges in modifying existing models
-- Difficulty getting approvals to functional correctly when submitting new comments and reviews, editting these and resubmiting for re-approval
+- Difficulty getting approvals to functional correctly when submitting new comments and reviews, editing these and resubmitting for re-approval
 - Challenges updating CSS template in some cases where multiple classes were used

 ### Final Thoughts